PietVlem/discordBot/README.md

 Use `npm run dev` to run the bot on your local machine

 ## Hosting
 This bot is hosted on heroku.
-This repo is synced and wil automaticly deploy when a new version is pushed to this repo.
+This repo is synced and wil automaticly deploy when a new version is pushed to the main branch.